🍽️ Nuts Guide

 Do pumpkin seeds cause a liberator effect? +

-No. Extensive biochemical testing confirms that pumpkin seeds do not trigger the endogenous release of histamine from mast cells, unlike walnuts or cashews which are primary triggers.
+Not that we know of.
+Pumpkin seeds don't appear to trigger the body's own release of histamine from mast cells, unlike walnuts or cashews, which are more commonly reported triggers.

-Why is magnesium so important for this diet? +
+Why is magnesium sometimes mentioned for this diet? +

-Is the white shell safe for sensitive patients? +
+Is the white shell safe for sensitive individuals? +

-The inner green kernel (pepita) is preferred.
-The outer white shell is extremely high in insoluble fiber and oxalates, which can be mechanically irritating to an inflamed gut lining or patients with SIBO.
+The inner green kernel (pepita) is generally preferred.
+The outer white shell is quite high in insoluble fiber and oxalates, which can be harder on an inflamed gut or for those with SIBO.

 Some people find these options helpful